bitaxura/Instagram-Chat-Analyser/README.md

   * Daily message frequency graph
   * Heatmap of message activity by day and hour
   * Emotion analysis predictions for messages
+  * Pie chart of message split by user

 ## Requirements